Faazil/100-days-of-devops/tasks/week-01/day-02.md

 ## Task Overview

 As part of the temporary assignment to the Nautilus project, a developer named yousuf requires access for a limited duration.
-To ensure smooth access management, a temporary user account with an expiry date is needed.
+To guarantee smooth access management, a temporary user account with an expiry date is needed.

-> Create a user named `yousuf` on `App Server 1` in Stratos Datacenter.
+> Create a user named `yousuf` on `App Server 1` within the Stratos DC.
 Set the expiry date to `2024-01-28`, ensuring the user is created in lowercase as per standard protocol.

 > **Lab Environment**: Complete this challenge on [KodeKloud Engineer](https://engineer.kodekloud.com/practice) platform with pre-configured lab infrastructure.